Ender's Game (film): Plot

+After the match, Bonzo attacks Ender out of rage, but Ender fights back, resulting in Bonzo hitting his head and sustaining a serious injury.
+Bonzo is then briefly seen in the infirmary receiving emergency surgery, leaving his ultimate fate ambiguous.
+Distraught, Ender quits Battle School, but Graff has Valentine convince him to continue.
+The group's training is rigorous, and Anderson expresses concern over this, but Graff notes they have run out of time.

-Graff takes Ender to humanity's forward base on a former Formic planet near their homeworld to meet with an elder Rackham.
-Rackham explains that the Formics share a hive-mind mentality and how he exploited it to win the battle.
+Graff takes Ender to humanity's forward base on a former Formic planet near their homeworld to meet with Rackham, who explains that the Formics share a hive-mind mentality and how he exploited it to win the battle.
 Ender finds that his former squad members are also there to help him train in computerized simulations of large fleet combat; Rackham puts special emphasis on the fleet's Molecular Detachment (MD) Device that is capable of disintegrating matter.
-Ender's training is rigorous, and Anderson expresses concern over this, but Graff notes they have run out of time to replace Ender.

 Ender's final test is monitored by several fleet commanders.
 As the simulation starts, Ender finds his fleet over the Formic homeworld, vastly outnumbered.
 He orders most of his fleet to sacrifice themselves to protect the MD long enough to fire on the homeworld.
-The resulting chain reaction burns over the surface of the planet, killing the entire population.
+The resulting chain reaction burns the entire planet.

 The simulation ends, and Ender believes the test is over.
-The commanders restart the video screens, showing that Ender's fleet actually participated in live missions and destroyed the Formic homeworld.
-Realizing he became a murderer for destroying the planet as well as feeling guilt for the Formics, Ender storms off only to be tranquilized by staff.
+The commanders restart the video screens, showing that Ender's fleet was in a live mission, destroying the Formic homeworld.
+Despite Graff congratulating him, Ender becomes livid, having been tricked into killing a race that had never re-attacked Earth.

 While asleep, Ender is awoken by the Formic Queen and is directed to a Formic structure nearby as being similar to the ruined castle from the game.
-The Queen acknowledges Ender's role in the genocide and moves to kill him, but when Ender shows remorse, she spares his life.
-It is determined that the Formic were only seeking a source of water and did not want conflict.
-The Queen gives Ender a Queen egg that she has been protecting.
+She acknowledges Ender's role in the genocide and moves to kill him, but when he shows remorse, she spares his life.
+The dying Queen gives Ender a Queen egg that she has been protecting.

 With the war ended, Ender is promoted to admiral, given a small ship, and left to his own devices.
-In a letter to Valentine, he confides that he is going into deep space, determined to start a new Formic colony with the Queen egg.
+In a letter to Valentine, he confides that he is going into deep space, determined to find a suitable planet to start a new Formic colony with the Queen egg.